-If you’re looking to start keeping rabbits as pets, you must know the differences between different rabbit breeds.
+If you want to start keeping rabbits as pets, you must know the differences between rabbit breeds.

 There are quite a few rabbit breeds native to the United States, which can differ significantly in appearance and personality traits.

-Some of these American rabbit breeds are more popular than others, but all of them are still worth learning about!
+Some of these American rabbit breeds are more popular than others, but they are still worth learning about!

 1. Altex Rabbit

-If you’re looking for a little bit different rabbit, you might consider the Altex rabbit.
+If you’re looking for a slightly different rabbit, you might consider the Altex rabbit.
 These American rabbit breeds were developed in the 1970s.

 It crosses two other species, the Argente Champagne and the Belgian Hare.
 The Altex rabbit is a medium-sized breed that weighs between 4 and 6 pounds.